 - Meet the English Language Proficiency (ELP) requirements

-- Must be an Australian/NZ citizen or permanet resident or in the case of International Students, must apply for an International Postgraduate Research Scholarship.
+- Must be an Australian/NZ citizen or permanet Australian resident or in the case of International Students, must apply for an International Postgraduate Research Scholarship.
 This award covers stipends (a living allowance) and in some cases tuition fee waivers.

 If you meet the above criteria and are interested in study at ACAD, please submit your expression of interest in writing and include your CV by email here.

 International students are required to apply for an International Scholarship to be able to study in Australia.
 These scholarships are available to outstanding international students from any country, are highly competative and based on an excellent academic record, publications and any work experience.
 Prior to contacting our office, please read this website for information on how to apply.
 Both the Australian Department of Immigration and the University of Adelaide expect international applicants to meet English Language Proficiency (ELP) requirements.
 The ELP is based on high scores in IELTS (International English Language Testing System) or TOEFL (Test of English as a Foreign Language).
 For further information please refer to the international entry requirements website here.

 Closing date for International Scholarships is 31st of August of each year (with mid-year rounds closing 31st January and 30th of April).
 The other alternative for international students to be able to study in Australia is to obtain sponsorship from their respective country.